AbuGhazalAA/OpenMC-Studio/README.md

 ## 🤖 Development Note

-The core logic, physics models, and architecture of OpenMC Studio were designed and directed by the author.
-AI assistance (Google Gemini and Claude) was used as a coding tool — to generate, structure, and debug the underlying Python and PySide6 code — under the author's direct oversight throughout development.
-This is disclosed in the interest of transparency, consistent with growing norms around AI-assisted development in scientific software.
+The architecture, physics logic, and feature design of OpenMC Studio were conceived and directed by the author throughout development.
+AI coding assistants — Google Gemini Pro and Claude Pro — were used as implementation tools: generating, structuring, and debugging the underlying Python and PySide6 code under that direction.
+This is noted here in the interest of transparency, consistent with growing norms around AI-assisted development in scientific software.

 ---